Robust Recovery of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition from Incomplete Measurements: Problem Formulation and Notation

-Despite the convex multi-penalty regularization term $\alpha \sum_{r=1}^R \Vert u^r \Vert_2^2 + \beta \sum_{r=1}^R \Vert v^r \Vert_1$, the functional \eqref{Jab0} is highly non-convex, hence, it provides hope for better performances than lifting and convex relaxation.
+Despite the convex multi-penalty regularization term $\alpha \sum_{r=1}^R \Vert u^r \Vert_2^2 + \beta \sum_{r=1}^R \Vert v^r \Vert_1$, the functional \eqref{Jab0} is highly non-convex, hence, in view of the negative results on convex approaches to multi-structural recovery in \cite{oymak2015simultaneously} it provides hope for better performances than lifting and convex relaxation.
 At the same time, one notices that $J_\abg^R$ becomes convex when all but one $u^r$ and/or $v^r$ are fixed.
-Hence, we can minimize the functional efficiently by the following alternating scheme
+Hence, we can minimize the functional efficiently by the alternating scheme $(\text{A-T-LAS}_{2,1})$